j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <p align="center">Figure 1: A contingency table showing fatality type by fatality location in 2019.</p>

 <p align="justify">
 With this explanation aside, first consider the row totals, these statistics are related to the type of fatality.
-They show that weather events attributed to 415 direct and 162 indirect fatalities, or 72 % and 28 %, respectively.
-Most notably, deaths due to the direct forces of nature were significantly higher than indirect causes.
+They show that weather events attributed to 415 direct and 162 indirect fatalities, or 72% and 28%, respectively.
+Most notably, deaths due to the direct forces of nature were significantly higher than indirect.
 The overall fatality statistic was 577.
 </p>

 <p align="justify">
 Now consider the column totals in figure 1, these statistics are associated with the location of death.
-Most intuitively, being inside accounted for the least fatalities, only 8 %.
-As expected, being outside had considerably more, with 29 %.
-Positioning next to bodies of water appeared to be similarly dangerous with 22 %.
-However, vehicle or equipment related deaths appeared to trump all others with 35 %.
+Most intuitively, being inside accounted for the least fatalities, only 8%.
+As expected, being outside had considerably more, with 29%.
+Positioning next to bodies of water appeared to be as dangerous with 22%.
+However, vehicle or equipment related deaths appeared to trump all others with 35%.
 </p>

 <p align="justify">
-Lastly, consider the intersects of figure 1, these statistics provide information about the type of fatality with the location of death.
-Logically, being outside during a weather event had the most direct fatalities, owning 23 % of total fatalities, the most hazardous of all metrics.
-However, vehicle equipment and water located direct fatalities followed closely behind, with 22 % and 19 % respectively.
-Indirect fatalities were their deadliest when associated with a vehicle or equipment, accounting for 14 % of the total metric, and dwarfing all other locations with respect to this fatality type.
+Lastly, consider the intersects of figure 1, these statistics provide information about the type of fatality and the location of death.
+Logically, being outside during a weather event had the most direct fatalities, owning 23% of the total and the most hazardous of all metrics.
+However, vehicle/equipment and water-based direct fatalities followed closely behind, with 22% and 19% respectively.
+Indirect fatalities were their deadliest when linked with a vehicle/equipment, accounting for 14% of the total metric and dwarfing all other locations of death.
 </p>

 <p align="justify">
 Figure 2 shows the total direct and indirect injuries per month for weather events in 2019.
-Visual analysis suggests that weather events posed a greater risk to injury from January to July, and falls off considerably from August to December.
-To supplement this analysis, the chart shows that the highest direct and indirect injury count was May and February; the lowest injury count was in January and October, respectively.
+Visual analysis suggests that weather events pose a greater risk to injury from January to July, but then drops considerably between August and December.
+The greatest risk of direct and indirect injury occurs in May and February, respectively.
+The safest months are January and October.
 </p>

 <p align="center">